Most in demand jobs Canada Indians 2025 2026 NOC TEER highest paying occupations Express Entry category draws healthcare IT engineering nursing trades

 A Canada Work Permit allows foreign nationals to work legally in Canada for a specific employer, occupation, and duration.
 International workers willing to work in Canada temporarily must obtain a work permit.
 Candidates wishing to work in Canada permanently must apply for a Canada PR visa.
 Aspirants must apply through the Temporary Foreign Workers Program (TFWP) and International Mobility Program (IMP) for a temporary work visa.

 Canadian employers require Labour Market Impact Assessment (LMIA) documents to invite foreign nationals through the TFWP.
 No LMIA is required for IMP Candidates wanting to get a Canada PR to migrate to Canada.
-However, they must apply through Express Entry or Provicinal Nonimee Program.
+However, they must apply through Express Entry or Provincial Nonimee Program.

 Types of Canada work visa